HYBRID EVENT: You can participate in person at Singapore or Virtually from your home or work.

 Biography:

-Ms Maier-Nöth is a doctor of health psychology and nutrition sciences and holds a Bachelor and a Master in food technology and nutrition sciences.
-She advises universities, public institutions and food manufacturers and is committed as a speaker and lecturer at congresses and further training events for the subjects of health, prevention and nutrition.
-She also gives lectures as a guest professor at universities in Switzerland and Germany.
-In her professional career, she has worked for universities and companies in various countries (Germany, Switzerland, France, USA, Ireland) in research and development.
+Ms. Maier-Nöth holds a doctorate in health psychology and nutritional sciences and a bachelor's and master's degree in food technology and nutritional sciences.
+She is an internationally active expert in the field of child nutrition with a special focus on a holistic approach - i.e. physiological, psychological and socio-cultural aspects.
+She advises universities, public institutions and food manufacturers and is involved as a speaker and lecturer at congresses and training events on the subject of health, prevention and nutrition.
+She also lectures as a visiting professor at universities in Switzerland and Germany.
+In her professional career, she has worked for universities and companies in various countries (Germany, Switzerland, France, USA, New Zealand, Ireland) in the field of research and development.

 Watsapp